Quantum modeling of radical pair magnetic sensor based on electric dipole moment: Theoretical method

-where $ \mathcal{I}$ defines the nuclear spin operator, $S_1$ and $S_2$ are the spin operators of the two unpaired electrons in the radical pair.
-The ratio between the strength of the hyperfine and Zeeman interactions has significant effects on the quantum behavior of the radical pair system.
-Accordingly, if the ratio ( $\frac{A_z}{\gamma B_0}$) is small and in the range ( 0,$2\times10^{-3}$), the Zeeman interaction dominates, and if this ratio exceeds 3, the hyperfine regime will dominate.
-In conditions where this ratio is in the intermediate range between $2\times10^{-3}$ and 3, neither interaction alone dominates and the effects of both factors are involved in the dynamics of the system \cite{xu2013estimating}.
 The effects of the interaction between spin and spatial momentum are ignored in most common radical pair models.
 However, according to the Dirac equation, an electron moving in an electric field experiences an effective magnetic field \cite{binhi2019nonspecific}, which leads to the formation of spin-orbit coupling (SOC).
 This interaction is of the fine-structure type and links the electron’s spatial position to its spin state.
 SOC is usually stronger than hyperfine interactions and makes the spin evolution dependent on molecular orbital symmetry.
 The interaction can play a notable role in spin dynamics, transitions between spin states, and magnetosensitivity even in the absence of nuclear spin \cite{lambert2013radical}, through entanglement between spatial and spin states.
 Accordingly, it seems necessary to consider spatial degrees of freedom in modeling radical pairs.
 Considering the spin-orbit coupling Hamiltonian as follows:

 the spin angular momentum of the electrons is coupled to their orbital angular momentum.
 Where $L$ and $S$ are the orbital angular momentum and spin operators respectively, and $\zeta_{SOC}$ is the spin-orbit coupling constant.
 In this model, the orbital angular momentum is considered as a spin-1 system in a three-dimensional Hilbert space consisting of three sublevels with magnetic quantum numbers $m_l = {-1, 0, +1}$.
 The strength of the coupling is determined by a coupling constant that depends on the electric field experienced by the electron and also on the electronic configuration of the molecule.
 Based on the magnitude of this constant, the spin-orbit coupling can be classified into one of three regimes: weak, moderate, or strong.
 Although the radical pairs in cryptochromes are made of organic molecules, the relatively large structure and the presence of $\Pi$-conjugated systems cause them to have significant SOC even without the presence of heavy elements.
 Now, considering the spin-orbit interaction, the Hamiltonian of the system can be written as below to obtain a more accurate description of the quantum dynamics of the radical pair.